aymerick/kowa/README.md

     $ cd client
     $ ember server --proxy http://127.0.0.1:35830

-The admin app is now running here: <http://127.0.0.1:4200> and you can login with credentials: `mike` / `pizzaword`.
+The admin app is now running <http://127.0.0.1:4200> and you can login with credentials: `mike` / `pizzaword`.

-If you want to disable live reload (when testing image upload for example), starts the client with the `--live-reload` flag like that:
+If you want to disable live reload (when testing image upload for example), starts the client with the `--live-reload=false` flag like that:

     $ ember server --proxy http://127.0.0.1:35830 --live-reload=false

+## Development workflow

+When you change client code, the app is rebuilt automatically, and the browser reloads it (unless `--live-reload=false` flag was set).

+When you change server code, you have to rebuild it with `go build` and restart it.

+When you change a `SASS` file in `willy` theme you don't have to rebuild the server, by you have to rebuild the theme with:

+    $ cd themes/willy
+    $ grunt build

+Every time you make a change on a site thanks to the admin app, the corresponding static site is rebuilt in the background.

+You can still trigger a manual rebuild of a static site with this command:

+    $ ./kowa build site1

+If you modify the code that handle images, you can regenerate all derivatives for a given site with this command:

+    $ ./kowa gen_derivatives site1

 ## Test